rokath/tip/docs/TipUserManual.md

 * The tiny unpack routine first regards all bytes with MSBit=0 as IDs.
 * The ID `7F` is followed by a count byte and optional other bytes.
 These are regarded as part of this ID too during TiP package interpretation.
-  * The count is guarantied not to be zero and also some optional additional bytes.
+  * The count is guarantied not to be zero and also some optional additional bytes are forbidden to be zero..

 To implement add to [tipConfig.h](../src.config/tipConfig.h):